robin-raymond/zax.io/compiler-directives.md

 ````

-### `sequential` directive
+### `synchronous` directive

+When a `promise` or `task` is declared, the function is assumed to be implicitly `[[asynchronous]]`.
+This default can be overridden by using the `synchronous` directive `[[synchronous]]`.
+When the `synchronous` directive is used, the function is no longer operating asynchronously and all assumptions about any `asynchronous` intentions are no longer present.
+The `[[synchronous]]` directive effectively changes the expectation of the function from `asynchronous` to `synchronous` and indicates the code is not designed to be thread-aware.

-When a `promise` or `task` is declared and a by-value type is passed to a function is not qualified as `deep`, the compiler will expect that type passed to be declared as `deep` or the compiler will assume an error was made by the programmer.
-The compiler will assume the function to be thread-unsafe and thus a `task-not-deep` or `promise-not-deep` will be issued.
-This is done to ensure that types potentially crossing a thread boundary are automatically deep copied in an effort to prevent concurrency issues.
+The implicit assumption for `asynchronous` functions is that pass by-values should be qualified as `deep`.
+The compiler will assume the function to be thread-unsafe and thus a `asynchronous-not-deep` will be issued normally on `asynchronous` for any pass by-value arguments that are not explicitly qualified as `deep`.
+This is done to ensure that types potentially crossing a thread boundary are automatically `deep` copied in an effort to prevent concurrency issues.

-If the `promise` or `task` will never be used from a different thread context then the `[[sequential]]` directive can be used to acknowledge the `promise` or `task` as being exclusively sequentially accessed and thus a `deep` operation will not need to be applied.
-Further, any type declared as `deep` which normally would cause a `deep` copy to occur would not longer perform `deep` copies of the type for that `promise` or `task` call.
-Individual arguments for promises or tasks declared as `deep` will still perform `deep` copies.
+If the `promise` or `task` will never be used from a different thread context then the `[[synchronous]]` directive can be used to acknowledge the `promise` or `task` as being exclusively synchronously accessed and thus a `deep` qualifier will not be expected to be applied.
+Further, any type declared as `deep` which normally would cause a `deep` copy to occur will perform `shallow` copies of the type for that `promise` or `task` call.
+Individual arguments for promises or tasks declared as `deep` explicitly will still perform `deep` copies.

+If a promise or task truly is `asynchronous` (as it is implicitly defaulted), but the pass by-value should only be `shallow` copied, the `shallow` qualifier could be specified.
+This changes the pass by-value from being implicitly a `shallow` copy to explicitly being a `shallow` copy and the `asynchronous-not-deep` warning will no longer present.

+The `[[synchronous]]` and `[[asynchronous]]` are mutually exclusive and indicate opposite code intentions.

 ````zax